Audra Coulombe is the Marketing Manager for The Molecule, a VFX, Motion Graphics, and VR company located in New York and Los Angeles.

 There are some great programs out there for this, the most popular being Golaem and Massive.
 Golaem is a plugin for Maya, so for 3D artists who are already familiar with the program, Golaem could be an easy-to-learn solution.

 Golaem generates a lot of CG figures, but lacks the situational awareness and responsiveness of Massive-generated figures.
-Therefore, it works great if you’re creating a crowd heading in the same general direction and moving in a similar way, like these zombies by Stargate Studios in Season 6 of The Walking Dead:
+Therefore, it works great if you’re creating a crowd heading in the same general direction and moving in a similar way, like these zombies by Stargate Studios in The Walking Dead:

 If you need your crowd to be more interactive and lifelike, Massive is the industry standard for crowd creation.
 It has more artificial intelligence than Golaem, so you can “teach” figures to react in different ways to certain actions.
 When you need large crowds of individuals to fight with each other, this software is the best solution, as you can see in the “Battle of the Bastards” in Game of Thrones:

 The Everyday Audience: Filling the Seats with 2D Crowds